-Dover, DE Thomas Rodney asks President Thomas Jefferson for a federal position.
-His eventual appointments in the Mississippi Territory led him to travel down the Ohio at the same time as Lewis.
+In Dover, Delaware, Thomas Rodney writes to President Jefferson asking for a federal position.
+In the fall, his two appointments in the Mississippi Territory would lead him down the Ohio at the same time as Meriwether Lewis.

 The brothers Rodney, Caesar and Thomas, have no know contemporary portraits or illustrations.
 Both were revolutionary war heroes and early American politicians.
 Perhaps because Caesar was also a signer of the Declaration of Independence, the above image and several statues of him have been made.
 No image of Thomas Rodney is known to exist.